skip to main content

 Risks

-• Any procedure that penetrates the skin carries a risk of infection.
-The chance of infection requiring antibiotic treatment appears to be less than one in 1,000.
+• Any procedure where the skin is penetrated carries a risk of infection.
+The chance of infection requiring antibiotic treatment appears to be less than one in 1,000.There is a very slight risk of an allergic reaction if contrast material is injected.

 • Any procedure that places a catheter inside a blood vessel carries certain risks.
 These risks include damage to the blood vessel, bruising or bleeding at the puncture site, and infection.
 The doctor will take precautions to mitigate these risks.